Double-O-Seven/stubr/README.md

 When using immutable data classes Stubr works especially well with Kotlin data classes which provide a `copy()` method.
 It will instantiate a valid instance from which you can derive a copy where you set the relevant properties yourself.
 The same applies when using `@Builder(toBuilder = true)` annotated Lombok data classes for example.

+In the `samples` project you will also find an example where the test subject of a unit test is automatically instantiated with all dependencies being mocked with Mockito.

 ## Concepts